wxguillo/machuruku/tutorial/readme.md

 I opted to provide the raw tutorial data in this repository rather than within the R package itself so that I can demonstrate how to load it.
 For now you will need 3 of the files:
 * `basslerigroup.treefile` - A nexus-formatted treefile containing the three members of the *Ameerega bassleri* group, a small clade of Amazonian dendrobatid poison frogs.
 This tree was time-calibrated in [BEAST 2](https://www.beast2.org/) and contains 95% HPD intervals for each node height (divergence time).
 It is a small subset of the UCE phylogeny of *Ameerega* presented in [Guillory et al. 2020](https://www.sciencedirect.com/science/article/pii/S1055790319304609), restricted to the *bassleri* group (*Ameerega bassleri, pepperi,* and *yoshina*) plus *A. silverstonei*, an in-genus outgroup taxon with a similar distribution.
 * `basslerigroup.csv` - Occurrence data for each species in our phylogeny, in decimal-degree format.
 The first column is the species ID (which must match that in the tree), the second is longitude (x), and the third is latitude (y).
 * `climate.zip` - A zipped file containing the climate data we will be using.
-If you unzip the file, you will get a folder called `climate/`, which in turn contains four subfolders: `current/`, `mis19/`, `mpwp/`, and `m2/`.
-These four subfolders correspond to different time periods (present, Marine Isotope Stage 19 (Pleistocene; 0.787 Ma), Mid-Pliocene Warming Period (3.205 Ma), and Marine Isotope Stage M2 (Pliocene; 3.3 Ma).
-Each subfolder contains 14 raster climate layers from [Paleoclim](http://www.paleoclim.org/), which I've cropped to an area surrounding the *bassleri* group's distribution and reduced in resolution to save space.
+If you unzip the file, you will get a folder called `climate/`, which in turn contains five subfolders: `current/`, `mis19/`, `mpwp/`, and `m2/`.
+The subfolders correspond to different time periods (present, Marine Isotope Stage 19 (Pleistocene; 0.787 Ma), Mid-Pliocene Warming Period (3.205 Ma), and Marine Isotope Stage M2 (Pliocene; 3.3 Ma).
+Each contains 14 raster climate layers from [Paleoclim](http://www.paleoclim.org/), which I've cropped to an area surrounding the *bassleri* group's distribution and reduced in resolution to save space.

 Download and place these three files in a folder anywhere on your machine, and unzip `climate.zip`.
 Load up R and set your working directory to this location with the `setwd()` function.